Insights

 7. Skillset and availability of staff

 If you tailor unified data and models to your needs, you need the manpower and the skills to do so.
 Regardless of whether you are working in Salesforce or in a public cloud.
 Knowledge of software development, engineering and analytics is essential to keep up in digitalization.
 The ease of use of these platforms is rapidly increasing; more and more graphical components are available.
-Also, as an example, you can apply ML using SQL with Big Query ML so analysts are becoming data scientists.
+Also, as an example, you can apply ML using SQL with Big Query ML so analysts can become data scientists.
 Next to that, a serverless architecture doesn't require the hassle of managing the underlying architecture.

 There are many factors to consider.
 Your choices depend on the factors mentioned above and others as well.